-Approximately 4,000 students are enrolled in the Brecksville-Broadview Heights School District and attend classes in our one high school (9-12), one middle school (5-8) and three elementary schools (K-4).
+Approximately 4,000 students are enrolled in the Brecksville-Broadview Heights School District and attend classes in our one high school (9-12), one middle school (5-8) and new PreK-5 elementary school.
 High school students may attend the Cuyahoga Valley Career Center, which is located in Brecksville.

 Student achievement is evident throughout the school system.
 The District was 14th in the state in 2018 on state testing and other criteria.
 Likewise, Cleveland Magazine routinely ranks the District as one of the top suburban districts in the area.
 Brecksville-Broadview Heights Middle School was named a 2018 National Blue Ribbon School by the United States Department of Education, one of only 349 school districts nationwide to receive such a prestigious honor.
 In addition, the Middle School received an impressive #6 ranking among all middle schools in the State of Ohio in 2018, meeting each statewide indicator and earning an 'A' grade for the building as well.
 In their latest Best High Schools Ranking, U.S. News and World Report impressively rated Brecksville-Broadview Heights High School as the #2 high school in all of Northeast Ohio.
 For the past 54 consecutive years, Brecksville-Broadview Heights seniors have qualified as National Merit Scholars.
 The Brecksville-Broadview Heights City School District has received the highest possible rating on the state-mandated District Report Card since its debut in 2000.

 Students distinguishing themselves in other areas – artistic and athletic – bring home numerous awards from the many competitions entered.
 The district is a member of the Suburban Athletic Conference.
 Brecksville-Broadview Heights High School is home to the Bees Gymnastics team, winner of sixteen straight state championships, as well as the 2019 VEX Robotics World Champion Robotics Team.
 The Middle School Boys Lacrosse Team won the Division VI State Championship in 2018.

 The school district enjoys tremendous cooperation and support of an active Parent School Organization (PSO), music and athletic booster groups, Business Advisory council and many civic and community organizations.